Philosophy of education: Power

 The problem of power is another issue in the philosophy of education.
 Of specific interest on this topic is that the modern states compel children to attend school, so-called compulsory education.
+The modern system of compulsory education in many countries has historical roots in the 18th- and 19th-century Prussian education system, which emphasized uniformity, obedience, and preparation for industrial and military needs.
+Gatto argues that this system was designed not primarily for the intellectual or moral development of children, but to produce compliant citizens and efficient workers, embedding social hierarchies and state authority into the educational process.
+This historical perspective informs contemporary critiques of compulsory education, including those associated with deschooling and unschooling movements.
 The children and their parents usually have few to no ways of opting out or changing the established curriculum.
 An important question in this respect is why or whether modern states are justified to use this form of power.
 For example, various liberationist movements belonging to the fields of deschooling and unschooling reject this power and argue that the children's welfare is best served in the absence of compulsory schooling in general.
 This is sometimes based on the idea that the best form of learning does not happen while studying but instead occurs as a side-effect while doing something else.
 This position is often rejected by pointing out that it is based on overly optimistic presuppositions about the children's natural and unguided development of rationality.
 While some objections focus on compulsory education in general, a less radical and more common criticism concerns specific compulsory topics in the curriculum, for example, in relation to sexuality or religion.
 Another contemporary debate in the United States concerns the practice of standardized testing: it has been argued that this discriminates against certain racial, cultural, or religious minorities since the standardized test may implicitly assume various presuppositions not shared by these minorities.
 Other issues in relation to power concern the authority and responsibility teachers have towards their students.

 Postmodern theorists often see established educational practices as instruments of power used by elites in society to further their own interests.
 Important aspects in this regard are the unequal power relation between the state and its institutions in contrast to the individual as well as the control that can thus be employed due to the close connection between power and knowledge, specifically the knowledge passed on through education.